oscarlai1998/tp/docs/team/kewenlok.md

 ## Overview

-`iGraduate` is a command line application that acts as a centralised hub for NUS students majoring in Information Security to plan their academic journey.
-With tools like the storing of modules, listing of modules that can be taken, an academic progression indicator and a CAP calculator, iGraduate will help students check his/her graduation progress and make informed decisions about future modules.
+`iGraduate` is a command line application written in `Java` that acts as a centralised hub for NUS students majoring in Information Security to plan their academic journey.

 ## Summary of Contributions